-In USB suspend mode, the S08USBV1 current consumption is limited to 500 $\mu A$ .
+In USB suspend mode, the USB device current consumption is limited to $500~\mu A$ .
 When the USB device goes into suspend mode, the firmware typically enters stop3 to meet the USB suspend requirements on current consumption.

 Enabling LVD increases current consumption in stop3.
 Consequently, when trying to satisfy USB suspend requirements, disabling LVD before entering stop3.